Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ```

 >[!NOTE]
-> If the paths are added in the system or before opening Nuke, then this configuration step won't be required.
+> If the paths are added in the system or before opening Nuke, then this configuration step will not be required.

 ### Menu